spawnmarvel/quickguides/amqp/Readme.md

 https://www.rabbitmq.com/access-control.html#basics

 * a virtual host named / (a slash)
-* a user named johndoe with a password, granted full access to the /remotehost virtual host
+* a user named johndoe with a password, granted full access to the /somehost virtual host
+* Two primary ways of authenticating a client are username/password pairs and X.509 certificates.
+* Username/password pairs can be used with a variety of authentication backends that verify the credentials.
+* * Connections that fail to authenticate will be closed with an error message in the server log.
+* [...]

 </p>
 </details>